lammps/lammps/doc/src/Developer_write_pair.rst

 The second section of the implementation file has various include statements.
-The include file for the class header has to come first, then LAMMPS classes (sorted alphabetically) and system headers and others, if needed.
-Note the standardized C++ notation for headers of C-library functions.
+The include file for the class header has to come first, then a block of LAMMPS classes (sorted alphabetically) followed by a block of system headers and others, if needed.
+Note the standardized C++ notation for headers of C-library functions (``cmath`` instead of ``math.h``).
 The final statement of this segment imports the ``LAMMPS_NS::`` namespace globally for this file.
 This way, all LAMMPS specific functions and classes do not have to be prefixed with ``LAMMPS_NS::``.